Solving clustered low-rank semidefinite programs arising from polynomial optimization: Combining symmetry reduction and sampling

 for all $\gamma\in \Gamma$.
 By Schur's lemma $B_{(\pi,i),(\pi',i')}$ is a multiple of the identity if $\pi = \pi'$ and zero otherwise (see, e.g., \cite[Section 2.2]{serre_linear_1996}).
 This shows $B = \bigoplus_\pi \frac{1}{d_\pi}C_\pi \otimes I_{d_\pi}$ for positive semidefinite matrices $C_\pi$.
 We then have

-\end{proof} By definition, the rank of $E_\pi(x)$ is at most $d_\pi$.
-As described in \cite{gatermann_symmetry_2004}, for reflection groups we can choose the symmetry adapted basis in such a way that the matrices $E_\pi(x)$ have a tensor structure.
+which completes the proof. \end{proof} In applications, the symmetry groups often are reflection groups (see, e.g., \cite{MR3679945} and Section~\ref{sec:kissing_number}), and as described in \cite{gatermann_symmetry_2004} for these groups we can choose the symmetry adapted basis in such a way that the matrices $E_\pi(x)$ have a tensor structure.
 By, e.g., \cite[Section 3.6]{humphreys_reflection_1990}, $\C[x]$ is a free module over the invariant ring $\C[x]^\Gamma$ of rank $|\Gamma|$.
 Moreover, the span of any $\C[x]^\Gamma$ module basis of $\C[x]$ is equivalent to the regular representation of $\Gamma$.
 This means we have the decomposition

 where $V_{\pi,i} \subseteq \C[x]$ is equivalent to $V_\pi$.
 As before, we may assume that $V_{\pi,i}$ is spanned by homogeneous polynomials of the same degree.

 Let $\{f_{\pi,i,j}\}$ be a symmetry adapted basis of